nikhilnagesh/utilities/README.md

-# Built a test GitHub Action to test Deployment Manager File
+# Built a test GitHub Actions to test Deployment Manager File